Lyon0129/cse15l-lab-reports/index.md

 <img width="581" alt="image" src="https://github.com/Lyon0129/cse15l-lab-reports/assets/130290363/4ae426cd-71c3-4b46-a562-560985e5b566">

 ## Screenshot 1
+I type localhost:8000/add-message?=hello and it will see the /add-message and it will split "=" and then parameters[1] will be the "hello"

+It will then add (count + ". " + parameters[1]) to create the 1. hello

 1. Which methods in your code are called?
    The .start(port, handler) method of Server.java